Nicole-lq/GSN_KAN/README.md

 </p>

+# Comparison with Previous Results

+The increase from **0.42** to **0.55** indicates an improvement in the model's explanatory power.
+This suggests that the model is now better at accounting for variability in the validation dataset.
+However, the increase in MSE from **0.0022** to **0.0110** suggests that the average prediction error has worsened.
+This is a concerning outcome, as it indicates that the model is providing less precise predictions despite its better fit to the data.

 # Discussion

 Although the architecture of the KAN model remained unchanged throughout this experiment, the results indicate that substantial improvements could still be achieved through enhanced data management practices.
 The observed performance metrics suggest that further refinements to the dataset could lead to more accurate predictions of redshift values. **Future work should prioritize these preprocessing techniques to optimize the dataset and ultimately enhance model efficacy.**